sta199-fa20-002/website/content/project/index.markdown

 - Use the `kable` function from the knitr package to neatly output all tables and model output.
 This will also ensure all model coefficients are displayed.
   - Use the `digits` argument to display only 3 or 4 significant digits.
-  - Use the `captions` argument to add captions to your table.
+  - Use the `caption` argument to add captions to your table.